-1740, from Italian mal'aria, from mala aria, literally "bad air," from mala "bad" (fem. of malo, from Latin malus; see mal-) + aria "air" (see air (n.1)).
+1740, "unwholesome air, air contaminated with the poison producing intermittent and remittent fever," from Italian mal'aria, from mala aria, literally "bad air," from mala "bad" (fem. of malo, from Latin malus; see mal-) + aria "air" (see air (n.1)).
 Probably first used by Italian physician Francisco Torti (1658-1741).
+By 1866 it had come to be used of the disease itself (earlier malaria fever, by 1814).
 The disease, now known to be mosquito-borne, once was thought to be caused by foul air in marshy districts.
 Replaced native ague.

 updated on November 06, 2018